 When he isn't specializing in fulfillment, Richard is an artist working in many disciplines: theater, music, photography, poetry, anthology, etc. He runs a monthly Community Arts Festival, called the Williamsburg Community Circus, in Northern Brooklyn.
 Before joining the Flocabulary team, he worked almost every imaginable temp job that New York City had to offer.
 He holds a BFA from New York University’s Tisch School of the Arts in Drama, with a focus on Playwriting and the Creation of Original Work.

-After leaving her position at a commercial real estate company and retiring from Spoken Word due to stage fright, Becca was at a loss for how to use her Sarah Lawrence poetry degree.
+After leaving her position at a commercial real estate company and retiring from Spoken Word due to stage fright, Cairo was at a loss for how to use her Sarah Lawrence poetry degree.
 Thankfully she found a home at Flocabulary, where she can simultaneously enjoy her passion for rhyme, education and people.
 As the Customer Support Specialist she is happy to answer your call!
-Becca is an aspiring Sci-Fi/Fantasy author, and when she's not assisting Flocabulary subscribers, she is working on her book--a literary endeavor that doesn't give her performance anxiety.
+Cairo is an aspiring Sci-Fi/Fantasy author, and when she's not assisting Flocabulary subscribers, she is working on her book--a literary endeavor that doesn't give her performance anxiety.

 Before arriving at Flocabulary, Tierney managed the gut renovation of a Westchester chateau.
 Odd jobs aside, her position at Flocab is the happy confluence of years spent with one foot in education, another in writing and two hands in the Arts & Culture section.
 Now she's all in for hip-hop in the classroom.
 Tierney studied literature in the Blue Mountains of North Carolina and earned a master's degree in popular culture on the plains of Ohio.